supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 - Set up a functional Active Directory for user and resource management.
 - Add users and groups to Domain Controller for access control.
-- Configure Azure AD Connect for synchronization with Azure Active Directory.
+- Configure Microsoft Entra Connect for synchronization with Azure Active Directory.
-- Verify successful synchronization of users and groups in Azure AD.
+- Verify successful synchronization of users and groups in Microsoft Entra.

 ## You have successfully completed the lab.
 Click on Next >> to procced with next exercise.